What Is A Screening Mammogram?

 So, a 45-year-old patient comes to the doctor and complains of mammary gland pain.
 The doctor examines her, does not find any pathology, but gives her a referral for mammography.
 Here’s another situation: the patient comes to the doctor and complains of a chronic gastritis exacerbation.
 The doctor, in addition to giving recommendations for the gastritis treatment, recommends undergoing mammography.
 What does it have to do with screening?

-Screening is done to detect serious diseases such as cancer and breast cancer (BC) in particular.
+Screening programs are public-health initiatives intended to check for potential health issues under medical guidance.
 Both patients have no breast cancer symptoms.
 Both were advised to undergo mammography.
 However, in the first case, the patient complained about breast pain, and in the second case, she didn’t.
 Therefore, in the first case, it will be a diagnostic mammogram.
 In the second case – screening mammogram.

 Globally, there is no difference, both patients will undergo mammography.
 Another thing is important here.
 In the first case, the patient came with mammary gland complaints, which indicates the necessity of examination.
 In the second case, the doctor took the initiative and recommended a mammogram.

 Unfortunately, while situations described in the first case are numerous, those described in the second case are few.
 Doctors often forget about this important examination method.
 Mammograms are scheduled only in those cases when patients have breast complaints.
-Therefore, we consider it expedient to inform healthy women to require mammography tests when visiting their doctors.
+Women can speak with their doctors about whether breast imaging is appropriate for them.
 In our further articles, we will return to the world recommendations on how often and to whom it is recommended to undergo screening mammography.

 What is screening for?